nicsuzor/wikijuris/cyberlaw/intermediaries_copyright.markdown

 1. Table of Contents
 {:toc}

-## Chapter Overview

 In this Chapter, we will focus on the liability of online intermediaries for the infringing acts of their users, principally intermediaries who provide software or services that facilitate copyright infringement.
 It explains the Australian position on copyright authorisation followed by the United States (US) position on intermediary liability.
 We will generally assume that there has been primary infringement by the users.
 You are not expected to know the general principles of copyright in detail, and you do not need to know the rules for establishing primary infringement.
 The Chapter also outlines intermediary liability for direct infringement.

-## Copyright Authorisation (the Australian Position)
+# Copyright Authorisation (the Australian Position)

 **Video Overview by [Kylie Pappalardo](https://www.youtube.com/watch?v=qIIVG11mF5s)**

-Sections [http://www.austlii.edu.au/au/legis/cth/consol_act/ca1968133/s36.html](36(1) and [http://www.austlii.edu.au/au/legis/cth/consol_act/ca1968133/s101.html](101(1)) of the Copyright Act 1968 provide that copyright is infringed “by a person who, not being the owner of the copyright, and without the licence of the owner of the copyright, does in Australia, **or authorizes the doing in Australia of**, any act comprised in copyright”.
+Sections [36(1)](http://www.austlii.edu.au/au/legis/cth/consol_act/ca1968133/s36.html) and [101(1)](http://www.austlii.edu.au/au/legis/cth/consol_act/ca1968133/s101.html) of the Copyright Act 1968 provide that copyright is infringed “by a person who, not being the owner of the copyright, and without the licence of the owner of the copyright, does in Australia, **or authorizes the doing in Australia of**, any act comprised in copyright”.

 It is this idea of authorising someone else to commit copyright infringement that is at the heart of intermediary liability for copyright infringement in Australia.
 This is the part of the copyright law that potentially applies to ISPs, website hosts, and other internet intermediaries.
 This doctrine is called “authorisation liability”.

 ### University of New South Wales v Moorhouse

-One of the leading authorisation case in Australia is University of New South Wales v Moorhouse [http://www.austlii.edu.au/cgi-bin/sinodisp/au/cases/cth/HCA/1975/26.html?stem=0&synonyms=0&query=University%20Moorhouse]((1975) 6 ALR 193) (“Moorhouse”).
+One of the leading authorisation case in Australia is _[University of New South Wales v Moorhouse](http://www.austlii.edu.au/cgi-bin/sinodisp/au/cases/cth/HCA/1975/26.html?stem=0&synonyms=0&query=University%20Moorhouse)_ (1975) 6 ALR 193 (“Moorhouse”).
 It provides the modern foundation for the authorisation doctrine in Australia.

 In that case, the Australian Copyright Council arranged for a graduate of the University of New South Wales (UNSW) to photocopy an infringing portion of a book by Frank Moorhouse entitled, The Americans, Baby, on a photocopier in the UNSW library.
 It then brought a test case against UNSW, claiming that UNSW had authorised the infringing reproduction by making photocopying machines available in its library without exercising supervision over how the machines were used and without displaying proper notices as to copyright exceptions and limitations.
 The High Court unanimously held that UNSW was liable for authorising infringement.